 1. Select System, then Firmware, and finally, Plugins.

-2. Search for WireGuard, then install the os-wireguard plugin by selecting the + icon.
+2. Search for WireGuard, then install WireGuard by selecting the + icon next to os-wireguard the plugin.

 3. After the WireGuard package finishes installing, refresh your web browser, select VPN, then WireGuard.